material-components/material-components-web/packages/mdc-select/README.md

 </div>
 ```

-The enhanced select works in a similar way, but uses the `mdc-list-item--selected` class to set the selected.
+The enhanced select works in a similar way, but uses the `mdc-list-item--selected` class to set the selected item.
 The
-enhanced select also needs the text from the selected element moved to the `mdc-select__selected-text` element.
+enhanced select also needs the text from the selected element copied to the `mdc-select__selected-text` element.

 ```html
 <div class="mdc-select">